polar-app/polar-app/docs/DatastoreDesign.md

 to help highlight any concerns about security, privacy, and data integrity our users might have - especially with the cloud options.

-# Simple cloud syunc - Dropbox / Git
+# Simple cloud sync - Dropbox / Git

 It's possible to sync the .polar directory directly with Dropbox.
 It will work with git as well but requires you to remember to manually commit and push your